Machine taper: HSK taper

 HSK toolholders were developed in the early 1990s.
-HSK stands for :de:Hohlschaftkegel; German for "hollow shank tapers".
+HSK stands for Hohlschaftkegel; German for "hollow shank tapers".

-Steep tapers tend to loosen at high speed, as their solid shanks are stiffer than the spindles they fit into, so under high centrifugal force, the spindle expands more than the toolholder which changes the overall length: That is, as the spindle 'expands' the toolholder tends to move deeper into the spindle in the z-axis which can cause the production of parts that are out-of-tolerance.
+Steep tapers (e.g., NMTB and derivatives) tend to lose rigidity and accuracy at high speed, as their solid shanks are stiffer than the spindles they fit into.
+Under high centrifugal force, the spindle expands more than the toolholder which changes the overall length: That is, as the spindle spreads outward, the toolholder tends to move deeper into the spindle along the z-axis, which can cause the production of parts that are out-of-tolerance.
+Moreover, the thinnest part of the spindle interface is the front shoulder, which tends to expand the most.
+This zone engages the stiffest part of the holder where radial forces are also the highest.
+This significantly reduces the stiffness of the spindle interface allowing more deflection of the holder under cutting load, particularly with long tools.
+The holder can "rock" or "walk" slightly from side to side, by way of elastic deformation.
+Usually this causes poor runout accuracy, more chatter, and unduly short tool life.
+In the most extreme case it can cause Fretting wear on the spindle surface due to slight relative motion of the holder against the female interface.

 HSK's hollow shank is deliberately thin and flexible, so it expands more than the spindle and tightens when rotating at high speed.
-Furthermore, the HSK holder is dual contact: It engages with the spindle on both the taper and the top of the flange which prevents axial movement when thermal growth and/or centrifugal force of the spindle occurs.
+Furthermore, the HSK holder is dual contact: It engages with the spindle on both the taper and the top of the flange which resists axial movement when thermal growth and/or centrifugal force of the spindle occurs.

 The flexibility is also used to provide accurate axial location.
 An HSK toolholder has both a tapered shank, and a flange with a mating surface.
-The shank is short (about half as long as other machine tapers), with a shallow taper (a ratio of 1:10), and slightly too large to allow the flange to seat fully in the socket.
+The shank is short (about half as long as other machine tapers), with a shallow taper, the shank is 1:9.98 and the receiver is 1:10, and slightly too large to allow the flange to seat fully in the socket.
 The thin walls, short shank and shallow taper provide a large opening in the back of the tool.
 An expanding collet fits in there, and mates with 30° chamfer inside the shank.
 As the drawbar retracts, it expands the collet and pulls the shank back into the socket, compressing the shank until the flange seats against the front of the spindle.
-This provides a stiff, repeatable connection because it utilizes the centrifugal force inside the spindle.
+This provides a stiff, repeatable connection because it utilizes the centrifugal force inside the spindle for security and rigidity.
 As centrifugal forces increase the expanding collet within the HSK forces the walls of the toolholder shank to stay in contact with the spindle wall.

 The HSK design was developed as a nonproprietary standard.
 The working group that produced the HSK standard consisted of representatives from academia, the Association of German Tool Manufacturing and a group of international companies and end users.
 The results were the German DIN standards 69063 for the spindle and 69893 for the shank.